Separation Anxiety Disorder in Children

 SAD worries a lot about being apart from family members or other close people.
 The

-a family member if he or she is not with the person.
+a family member if they are not with the person.

 All children and teens feel some anxiety.
 It is a normal part of growing up.
 Separation

 anxiety is normal in very young children.
-Nearly all children between the ages of
+Nearly all children between ages 18 months

-18 months and 3 years old have separation anxiety and are clingy to some degree.
-But
+and 3 years old have separation anxiety.
+They are clingy to some degree.
+But the symptoms

-the symptoms of SAD are more severe.
-A child must have symptoms of SAD for at least
+of SAD are more severe.
+A child must have symptoms of SAD for at least 4 weeks to

 What causes separation anxiety disorder in a child?